banshee/AndroidProguardScala/README.md

 * Can you run proguard from a command line using the proguard_processed.conf file?
 That file is a normal proguard configuration and should work outside the plugin - there's nothing special or exotic about it.

+# Reporting bugs

+If you've got a failing project, the very best thing for me is a tarball of the entire project, including all the built binaries.
+Yes, this is big, but most android projects will be less than a gigabyte.

+The second-best thing is all of the source files minus the binaries.
+Definitely include all the files I need to bring this up as an Eclipse project.

+The third-best is something like an sbt project where I can run 'sbt eclipse'.
+The problem with this is that sbt-eclipse doesn't always produce a working project, so I'm less likely to be able to take the time to get it working.

+If you can't do that, a copy of the generated proguard config file is helpful, along with any errors you see in the Eclipse error log.

 # Release Notes

 ## v46